The River Thames Boat Project is a not-for-profit company limited by guarantee that is registered with the Charity Commission.

 Honorary President: Sir Peter Harrop KCB

 The Trustees and Directors of the Company are:

 Richard Robinson (retired November 2017 but co-opted until March 2018)

 Louise Sibley (Chair)

-The charity provides educational, therapeutic and recreational cruises and activities on the Thames, utilising our community boat, Thames Venturer, which is crewed by volunteers working with qualified skippers.
-We run day and residential cruises designed to provide a beneficial experience for people with physical or learning disabilities, and for older people.
-Thames Venturer is soon to be joined by our second accessible boat, Thames Discoverer, which will be utilised primarily for day cruising.
+The River Thames Boat Project provides educational, therapeutic and recreational cruises and activities on the Thames, utilising our community boat, Thames Venturer, which is crewed by volunteers working with qualified skippers.
+We run therapeutic day and residential cruises designed to provide a beneficial experience for people with physical or learning disabilities, and for older people.
+Thames Venturer was joined during the course of this cruise season by our second accessible and custom built boat, Thames Discoverer, which will be used primarily for day cruising.

 We offer a range of educational programmes and activities, mainly (but not exclusively) for younger people.
-These include School on the River, Eco Venturers and specialised training for youth and youth support groups.
+These include School on the River and Eco Venturers’ days which are for primary school aged children and early evening shorter sessions for youth groups.
 Our educational activities are professionally led and supported by volunteer teachers.